awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 classes:
   - landing
 header:
-  teaser: /assets/img/android.png
+  teaser: /assets/img/whatsapp.png
 ---

 In this blog post, I'm going to share about a double-free vulnerability that I discovered in WhatsApp, and how I turn it into an RCE.
-I informed this to Facebook and they patched it officially in WhatsApp version 2.19.244
+I informed this to Facebook.
+Facebook acknowledged and patched it officially in WhatsApp version 2.19.244

 ## Demo